Mental Health Impacts Of Acculturation On Families

 Medically reviewed by April Justice, LICSW

-Updated October 10, 2024by BetterHelp Editorial Team
+Updated March 13th, 2026 by BetterHelp Editorial Team

 Definitions of acculturation tend to vary slightly between sources, as do opinions about whether it’s “good” or “bad.”
-Regardless of opinion, acculturative stress occurs for many who are trying to find a balance between the culture they bring with them and the culture they encounter when building a new home in a foreign place.
+Regardless of opinion, acculturative stress occurs for many who are trying to find a balance between the culture they bring with them and the new culture they encounter when building a home in a foreign place.
 Therapy can be one way to address acculturative stress and other mental health concerns.

-Acculturalization and outcomes
+Acculturation and outcomes

 In an attempt to categorize acculturation attitudes, behaviors, and outcomes associated with acculturation, psychologist John Berry developed an acculturation model comprising four adaptation strategies.
 While more recent research presents additional ways to think about the concept, Berry’s simplified model is often considered when addressing the topic.